Andhra Pradesh: Agriculture

-The agricultural economy comprises agriculture, livestock, poultry farming, and fisheries.
-Four important rivers in India, the Godavari, Krishna, Penna, and Tungabhadra, flow through the state and provide irrigation.
-The population engaged in agriculture and related activities as per 2020–21 fiscal data is 62.17%.
-Rice is the state's major food crop and staple food.
-Besides rice, farmers grow jowar, bajra, maize, many varieties of pulses, sugarcane, cotton, tobacco, fruits, and vegetables.
-The state contributed to 30% of fish production of India and it had a share of 35% in total sea food exports of India in 2022–23.
-The state has three agricultural export zones: the undivided Chittoor district for mango pulp and vegetables, the undivided Krishna district for mangoes, and the undivided Guntur district for chillies.
-Banaganapalle mangoes produced in the state were accorded GI status in 2017.
+The agricultural economy of the state comprises of agriculture and agro industries, livestock and poultry farming, and fisheries.
+The state had a total cultivable area is 19.904 million acres in 2024.
+In 2020-21, about 62.2% of the able population was engaged in agriculture and related activities.
+Rice is the major food crop and staple food, while other crops include jowar, bajra, maize, pulses, sugarcane, cotton, tobacco, fruits, and vegetables.
+The state contributed to 30% of the total fish production of India and it had a share of 35% in total sea food exports of India in 2022–23.

+The state has three designated agricultural export zones: Chittoor region for mango pulp and vegetables, Krishna region for mangoes, and Guntur region for chillies.
+Banaganapalle mangoes produced in the state were accorded a Geographical Indication status in 2017.
+Government run Rythu Seva Kendras serve as farmer facilitation centres for disbursing agricultural requirements like seeds and manure, for the procurement of harvests, and for financial services.
+As of 2023, the government operated 10,778 such centres in the state.